-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) X x X N/A N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
+SEA Objective cumulative effect and n nt of effect (con effects, significa nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement at mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) x x x N/A N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 N/A To conserve and where appropriate enhance the historic + + + This Policy is not over and above the Core Strategy and will have a positive impact towards N/A environment and the SEA baseline data. cultural heritage To improve air quality + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 N/A To reduce the effect of traffic on the environment + ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data through the promotion of any development not having any adverse impact on the residential amenity, in addition car journeys may be reduced but car parking should also be accounted for.
 N/A To reduce contributions to climate change + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data through possible reduced commuter traffic and the use of local work force.
-N/A To reduce vulnerability to climate change X X X N/A N/A
+N/A To reduce vulnerability to climate change X x x N/A N/A

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

 To improve water quality X X X N/A N/A To provide for sustainable sources of water supply X X X N/A N/A To avoid, reduce and manage flood risk X X X N/A N/A To conserve soil resources and quality X X X N/A N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
-N/A Overall commentary and any cumulative effects This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data through the promotion of any development not having any adverse impact on the residential amenity, in addition car journeys may be reduced but car parking should also be accounted for and possible reduced commuter traffic and the use of local work force.
+N/A Overall commentary and any cumulative effects baseline dat ta through the pu nmenity, in additi romotion of an e Strategy and will have a positive in by development not having any adve ys may be reduced but car parking s muter traffic and the use of local wor erse impact on the should also be

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan